grafana/grafana/docs/sources/alerting/unified-alerting/_index.md

 Alerts allow you to know about problems in your systems moments after they occur.
 Robust and actionable alerts help you identify and resolve issues quickly, minimizing disruption to your services.

-> **Note:** Starting from the 8.2, out of the box, Grafana 8 alerts are enabled by default.
+> **Note:** Out of the box, Grafana 8 alerts are enabled.
+You can optionally enable legacy alerts by updating your Grafana configuration.

 Grafana 8 alerts have four main components: